hslee2008/hslee2008/README.md

 I want to introduce a bit about myself :

-- ⌛ Currently, I am a Korean Middle School Student
-  I am preparing for upcoming exams and High School Entrance exam
+- ⌛ Currently, I am a Korean Middle School Student (NWMS) I am preparing for High School Entrance Exam

 - 🔭 I am the creator & maintainer of [FinalsCalcu](https://finalscalcu.web.app)
-  This is the biggest app I have created, used by thousands across Korea.
+  This is the biggest app I have created, used by thousands of students across Korea.

-- 🥊 Prizes: YSC (1st, 2nd), Invention Competition, Hackathon 4th, Essay Competition 1st
+- 🥊 Prizes: `Ministry Award of Science and ICT` x 2, `Chairman's Award of KOFAC`, `Bronze in KCF`

 - 😛 I am fluent in both Korean and English